-In January 2020, the Chabot-Las Positas Community College District (CLPCCD) hired Signature Solutions Corporate Results (SSCR) in a consulting capacity, to assist with the facilitation of the integrative planning process and the research, writing, and design for the three plans.
+In January 2020, CLPCCD hired Signature Solutions Corporate Results (SSCR) in a consulting capacity, to assist with the facilitation of the integrative planning process and the research, writing, and design for the three plans.
 SSCR provided a team of skilled consultants with strong expertise in strategic planning, writing, and multimedia design, as well as strong knowledge of community college planning and reform initiatives.
-Over the course of the year, the consultants assisted CLPCCD with the planning and development of a set of comprehensive, user-friendly strategic plans, helped plan and produce the District-wide Environmental Scan, conducted related interviews with CLPCCD Trustees, and coordinated surveys and focus groups with external community stakeholders.
+Over the course of the year, the consultants assisted CLPCCD to plan and develop comprehensive, user-friendly strategic plans, to plan and produce the District-wide Environmental Scan, to conduct related interviews with CLPCCD Trustees, and to coordinate surveys and focus groups with external community stakeholders.

-Overview of the Comprehensive Planning Process:
+Overview of the Comprehensive Planning Process